felipecruz91/k8s-exercises/exercises/07-defining-pod-probes/solution/solution.md

 $ kubectl run hello --image=localhost:32000/nodejs-hello-world:1.0.0 --restart=Never --port=3000 -o yaml --dry-run > pod.yaml
 ```

-Edit the YAML file and add the probes.
+Edit the YAML file and add the probes. **Make sure to remove the `restartPolicy: Never` that was generated autommatically in the yaml file when running the previous imperative command.
+Otherwise, the liveness probe will not be able to restart the Pod.**

 ```yaml
 apiVersion: v1